xiaoheiwa1031/CatVodOpenTV/README.md

 ### **Limits**

-- Only local `assets://`, `github://`, `gitee://`, `http(s)://user:pwd@xxx` config is supported, and http config without basic auth is not available.
+- Only local `assets://` config is supported, and network config is not available.
-- Only video & cloud disk & audio book & comic & txt novel module.
+- Only video&cloud disk module.
 - Not supporting sniffing.
 - Basic JS interface support.
 - No builtin maccms api support.